bitcoin-core-review-club/website/hosting.md

   interested in their PR and may be prepared to answer questions and give you more context.
 They may even want to join the meeting themselves.

-- Post an announcement for your PR as soon as you can - preferably 2 weeks before the meeting.
+- Post an announcement for your PR as soon as you can - at least 2 weeks before the meeting.
 See the [Making a New Post](#making-a-new-post) section below for how to make an announcement post.

-- Post notes and questions on the Friday the week before the meeting.
+- Post notes and questions 1-2 weeks before the meeting.
+Again, the earlier, the better!
-  That gives attendees time to review the PR and prepare for the meeting.
-Please open your PR by that Thursday to allow time for maintainers to review and merge it before the weekend.
+  That gives attendees time to review the PR and prepare for the meeting; we typically see much higher attendance and more lively discussions when attendees have more time to prepare.

 - Prepare a range of questions from basic to advanced.
 The review club is a way to help new developers learn.
 There should be something for everyone.